Saturday, December 30, 2023

 As I read my Bible I see that discipleship is a theme, especially in the New Testament, with Jesus leading off by commanding us to ".. make disciples of all nations, baptizing them .. and teaching them to obey everything I have commanded you" (Matthew 28:19-20).
 We can see that it would be good were we all disciples, each with a mature Christian teacher and guide, while we, as we grow in Jesus, were drawn to "younger" Christians so we can disciple, or "mentor" them.

 As I think about all this I see that Trish and I disciple one another, as do the men in the men's group I am delighted to be a part of.
-As a married couple and as seven caring guys we really do know love; we have seen much answered prayer, healing and growth as Christians and as people.
+As husband to Trish, and as one of seven caring guys I really do know love; we have seen much answered prayer, healing and growth as Christians and as people.
 Our group is wonderful; we men arrange our week to be sure to join our Tuesday evening meeting, we meet where we can as circumstances change, this just takes a little determination (and sometimes Internet technology).

 I notice too that I now come alongside some of my new acquaintances and share something of our Saviour's heart that is particularly for them.
 Perhaps it is this new form of sharing that has got me thinking about disciples and helping Christians to grow.